JoshuaRady/VegetationManagement/VMDriverFileFormat.md

 The event specification tells VM which operation to perform.
 It is formated like a Fortran function call.

-Examples:
+__Examples:__

 	event_name(arg1 = val1, arg2 = [val2.1, val2.2, val2.3], arg3 = val3)

 *The full list of events and their interfaces (arguments) are currently only available in the code.*

-##### Event Type or Name String:
+##### Event Type or Name String

 The event specification starts with an event name (i.e. the "function name").

-    !
 This event name must match an existing event type.
-Event specifications map to site level ! subroutines that execute the event.
-These subroutines declare their interface: the arguments ! and values that they take.
+Event specifications map to site level subroutines that execute the event.
+These subroutines in the code declare their interface: the arguments and values that they take.

-##### Arguments:
+##### Arguments

 Arguments follow the event name, enclosed in parentheses, and separated by commas.